babelomics/MIGNON/docs/execution_modes.md

+---
+layout: default
-# Execution modes
+title: Execution modes
+nav_order: 3
+---

-Regarding the execution of the workflow, as explained in the **tool manuscript**, we have designed 5 modes of execution that make use of different tools in crucial steps of the workflow:
+Regarding the execution of the workflow, as explained in the **tool manuscript**, we have designed 5 execution modes that make use of different tools in crucial steps of the workflow:

 | Execution mode  | Alignment | Quantification | Allows Variant Calling | Computational Profile                        |
 |-----------------|-----------|----------------|------------------------|----------------------------------------------|